Skip to content ↓

 Inclusion

-Teachers set high expectations for all pupils.
+Teachers set high expectations for all students.
 They will use appropriate assessment to set ambitious targets and plan challenging work for all groups, including:

-Teachers will plan lessons so that pupils with SEN and/or disabilities can study every National Curriculum subject, wherever possible, and ensure that there are no barriers to every pupil achieving.
+Teachers will plan and adapt lessons so that all pupils can succeed and to ensure that there are no barriers to learning.

 Teachers will also take account of the needs of pupils whose first language is not English.
 Lessons will be planned so that teaching opportunities help pupils to develop their English, and to support pupils to take part in all subjects.

-Further information can be found in our SEN policy.
+Further information can be found in our SEND policy.

 The Wider Curriculum

-All students have the opportunity to participate in a variety of co-curricular sports throughout the year.
-Students can also participate in activities to broaden their learning, ranging from theatre visits to STEM lectures.
-The curriculum outside of the classroom is further enhanced by a range of trips and visits throughout the year including the National Citizenship programme, the Talk the Talk scheme, a Summer school to support transition, an Outward Bound residential for Year 9 students, Duke of Edinburgh scheme and international expeditions in Key Stage 4 and 5.
+All students can participate in a variety of co-curricular sports throughout the year.
+Students can also participate in activities to further their learning, ranging from theatre visits to STEM lectures.
+The curriculum outside of the classroom is further enhanced by a range of trips throughout the year ranging from an Outward Bound residential for Year 9’s to international expeditions as part of World Challenge in Key Stage 4 and 5.